johnmarkdaniels/ugroup_challenge/README.md

 - Importing only one column at a time when using sqlite3 .import **SOLVED**

-- Fact Table imports of foreign keys resulted in gross errors in data as well as Null/NaN values in ID columns.
+- Fact Table imports of foreign keys resulted in gross errors in data as well as Null/NaN values in ID columns.**SOLVED**

     - Tried recreating Fact Table in SQLite Studio as well as manually through terminal with same results.